 When it comes to Executive MBA programs, you would be hard pressed to find a larger group of options than at HEC Paris, one of the leading European business schools.
 The school, which first entered the market for MBAs for executives 40 years ago, has five different EMBA experiences for professionals featuring both modular and end-of-week formats.

-At the core of those options is HEC Paris’ Executive MBA, with two intakes, one in January and a newly announced entering cohort in September.
-That program is organized around seven modules that last six to nine days each every second month – the January, September, and November tracks on the school’s Jouy-en-Josas campus, ten miles from downtown Paris, France, and the February track in Doha, Qatar.
+Four of the program’s five intakes are modular – January, February, September, and November.
+They’re organized around seven modules that last six to nine days every second month – the January, September, and November tracks on the school’s Jouy-en-Josas campus, ten miles from downtown Paris, France, and the February track in Doha, Qatar.
 It can be taken in either 15 or 18 months.
-The core curriculum zeroes in on leadership and strategy, offers students the chance to specialize in one of eight areas and culminates with a capstone project that allows participants to bring a challenge at work to the class.
+The core curriculum zeroes in on leadership and strategy, offers students the chance to specialize in one of nine areas and culminates with a capstone project that allows participants to develop a challenge at work or an entrepreneurial idea in class.

-The school also has a version of this program in Paris itself that meets for two days every second week starting in March.
-And yet another in Qatar in which students meet every two months, just as they would on the HEC Paris campus.
-While all of these programs are taught in English, the school also has a bilingual modular, still organized in modules every second month, with courses in both English and French for professionals who want to understand the business environment of France or countries where French is spoken.
+The school also has a version of this program in downtown Paris itself that meets for two days every second week starting in March.
+While the program is taught in English, the November modular track is bilingual.
+Still organized in modules every second month, its courses are conducted in both English and French for professionals who want to understand the business environment of France or countries where French is spoken.

-Those majors—or specializations—provide a set of electives in either a functional or secular field.
-Among them: Digital transformation, finance, energy, luxury, innovation and entrepreneurship, startups, social impact, and management in the service sector, with unique experiences in each field.
-The specialization in social business brings students to Capetown and Bangalore, while the deep dive in designing and delivering exceptional service affords the chance to delve into that subject in Singapore and Paris.
-The innovation major comes with a stint at Babson College, one of the world leaders in the study of entrepreneurship, just outside Boston.
+Those specializations provide a set of electives in either a functional or secular field.
+Among them: Digital transformation, finance, energy, luxury, innovation and entrepreneurship, startups, social impact, board governance, healthcare, and management in the service sector, with unique experiences in each field.
+The specialization in social business brings students to Marseille and Bangalore, while the deep dive in designing and delivering exceptional service affords the chance to delve into that subject in Singapore and Paris.
+The innovation specialization comes with a stint at Babson College, one of the world leaders in the study of entrepreneurship, just outside Boston.

 A major goal of the program, of course, is professional development, centered around custom projects, such as personalized coaching, a Leadership Development Plan for each student, and on-going reviews of achievements during the program.
 Executives learn how to inspire diverse teams, build trust, lead change, and effectively negotiate with others.
 “Each person is given a coach, a track advisor and support by the career center which developed a separate curriculum for executives to develop skills needed at their level,” says Masini.